COVID-19 Financial Crime: Stay Resilient

 Only last week, in an unusual move, the UK intelligence agencies issued a warning to the UK public to be extra vigilant to criminals exploiting peoples’ fear of COVID-19.
 City of London police have also reported that they are already seeing evidence of COVID-19 related frauds.

 This is where we need to continue the fight against financial crime.
 Now more than ever, we need to identify unusual or suspicious behavior, investigate it thoroughly and when we determine suspected fraud, we need to stop the funds from leaving the victim’s account and report to the appropriate authorities.
-The same approach is true for money laundering teams.
+The same approach is true for anti-money laundering teams.
 We must remain vigilant and rational to identify potential criminal behavior.

 Not only is there a threat that criminals will exploit peoples’ fear to profit, they are also likely to exploit the decline in global activity and asset values to stock up on illicit goods and attempt to move their illicit assets at a reduced price.
 If I am correct in my assessment, then we may see an increase in illicit movements of wealth through the financial sector, at a time when resilience and business continuity is challenged.
 Therefore, we need to pull together at this critical time and ensure we are still identifying and reporting unusual or suspicious behavior in a timely manner.